-Customer Advisory Boards are a great way to truly understand customers and find ways improve your product whether it’s just been introduced or has been established for some time.
-Even at a very basic level it’s easy to see why plenty of product managers are turning to them throughout their
+A Customer Advisory Board is a great way to truly understand customers and find ways improve your product whether it’s just been introduced or has been established for some time.
+Even at a very basic level it’s easy to see why plenty of product managers are turning to them throughout

 The customer onboarding process is a vital stop on the path to customer happiness and product success.
 Ensuring that your customers know how to use your products and don’t encounter any major obstacles to utilizing all of its features and functionalities is the big win for most parties involved, but

 While every organization has its own unique definition of “success,” every product in the world shares a common purpose: to serve customers by solving problems.
 Products that exist without solving customer problems simply don’t last.
 Customer feedback is your key to discovering and solving customer problems as your customers and

 Just shy of its 10th birthday, Etsy has several reasons to celebrate.
 With nearly nearly 20 million users globally and more than 1.4 million active sellers worldwide (many who make a living off the site), and a recent Wall Street debut, it’s safe to say the online arts, crafts, and